xpitsm/pytorch-image-classifier/README.md

 # PyTorch ResNet Image Classifier

 This project implements a multiclass image classification pipeline in PyTorch.
-The classifier uses a custom ResNet-18 style architecture and is trained to classify images into six categories: bus, car, light, sign, truck, and vegetation.
+The classifier uses a ResNet-18 style architecture and is trained to classify images into six categories: bus, car, light, sign, truck, and vegetation.

 The project includes a custom PyTorch Dataset class, Albumentations-based image preprocessing and augmentation, training and validation loops, model checkpointing, learning-curve visualization, and an inference script that exports predictions to CSV.